joemoose/psiops/docs/index.md

 ## Attribution

-**PsiOps** is *Powered by the Apocalypse*, and its design was heavily informed by *Apocalypse World*, written by D. Vincent Baker, copyright 2010.
+**ENIGMA RPG** is *Powered by the Apocalypse*, and its design was heavily informed by *Apocalypse World*, written by D. Vincent Baker, copyright 2010.

 This work is based on *[FIST: Ultra Edition](https://claymorerpgs.itch.io/fist)*, a product by CLAYMORE Roleplaying Games, written by B. Everett Dutton, Ripley Caldwell, T.H.
 Cochlin, Back-Alley Coalition, and Max Danley, and licensed for use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).